New technology will slash foreign currency costs for consumers

 That compares to up to 10 percent still being charged by some of the market's biggest players.

-Chief Executive John Sharman's Tuxedo Money Solutions specialises in the payments platforms and technology that link different banks, networks like Visa and Mastercard and consumer companies and retailers.
+Chief Executive John Sharman's Tuxedo Money Solutions specializes in the payments platforms and technology that link different banks, networks like Visa and Mastercard and consumer companies and retailers.

 It has also helped design some of the pre-paid card schemes that have cut the costs of spending abroad over the past decade.